d3/d3-timer/README.md

 Changes from D3 3.x:

+* Timer callbacks are now passed the current time as a second argument, in addition to the elapsed time; this is useful for precise scheduling of secondary timers.

 * A new [timerReplace](#timerReplace) method has been added to replace the current timer within a timer callback.

 * The timer.flush method has been renamed [timerFlush](#timerFlush).

-* Calling [timerFlush](#timerFlush) within a timer callback no longer causes a crash.
+This method now accepts an optional *time* argument representing the current time, and returns the time of the earliest next timer.
+Calling this method within a timer callback no longer causes a crash.

 * Calling [timer](#timer) within a timer callback no longer makes a duplicate requestAnimationFrame.

-* Timer callbacks are now passed the current time as a second argument, in addition to the elapsed time; this is useful for precise scheduling of secondary timers.
+Calling this method with a delay greater than 24ms when no earlier timers are active guarantees a setTimeout rather than a requestAnimationFrame.

 <a name="timer" href="#timer">#</a> <b>timer</b>(<i>callback</i>[, <i>delay</i>[, <i>time</i>]])